matross-gh/platform-engineering-copilot/docs/ARCHITECTURE.md

 ## Executive Summary

 The Platform Engineering Copilot is an AI-powered infrastructure provisioning and governance platform built on .NET 9.0 and Microsoft Semantic Kernel.
-The system is centered around a **Model Context Protocol (MCP) Server** that orchestrates 6 specialized AI agents to provide comprehensive cloud infrastructure management, compliance monitoring, cost optimization, and ATO preparation.
+The system is centered around a **Model Context Protocol (MCP) Server** that orchestrates 5 specialized AI agents (Infrastructure, CostManagement, Compliance, Environment, Discovery) to provide comprehensive cloud infrastructure management, compliance monitoring, cost optimization, and environment lifecycle management.

 ### Key Capabilities